NeuroTechX/bci-workshop/INSTRUCTIONS.md

 * Get an estimate of the classifier's performance by dividing the data into a training and a testing sets.
 * How much data is necessary to attain stable performance?
 * Can a classifier trained on someone be used on someone else?
 * Visualize the importance of each feature.
+Are the most important features the one we expect?
 * Run model selection and hyperparameter search.
+Can you find an algorithm that is better suited to our task?

+Also, keeping in mind our earlier discussion of **artefacts**, what is the impact of artefacts during training and/or live testing?

 #### Sending decisions to an external application

 Once your BCI framework is functional, you can start thinking about sending your EEG features or classifier decisions to an external application.
 Many different libraries can be used for that, beginning with standard TCP/IP communication implementations (e.g. Python's [socket](https://docs.python.org/3/library/socket.html) module).
 Another option is [`pyZMQ`](https://zeromq.github.io/pyzmq/), which allows simple communication between a Python application and any programming language supporting the [ZMQ](http://zeromq.org/) protocol.

 For example, you could send the classifier's decisions to a [`Processing`](https://processing.org/) script to create simple animations based on your mental activity.